-Dialogs send results back to the client using the HTML5 function Window.postMessage [webmessaging]. postMessage is called on window.parent.
+Dialogs send results back to the client using the HTML5 function Window.postMessage [whatwg-web-messaging]. postMessage is called on window.opener if set.
+Otherwise, postMessage is called on window.parent.

 When embedded in an iframe, dialogs may also request to be resized dynamically.
 These requests are the same as specified in OSLC Resource Preview and also use postMessage.
 Clients can distinguish between results and resize messages from the message prefix.
 Messages have the following prefixes: